jvmcarneiro/dotfiles/README.md

 I also developed [stow-to](https://gist.github.com/jvmcarneiro/1d4349b1ee769ccff3f81be7b4a37c70), a script that automatically moves a given file from anywhere to the `~/dotfiles` directory (it must be named like that) while maintaining correct folder hierarchy.
 It also stows it after.

+To maintain same behavior when using sudo, do include `HOME` in env_keep in sudoers to avoid resetting it.

 ### For example:

 Saving your `Xorg` configs in `/etc` to your dotfiles is as simple as: